jonathandewitt-dev/react-shadow-scope/README.md

 </Scope>
 ```

-This is just an abstraction over shadow DOM, so anything you can do with shadow DOM, you can do with `slottedContent`.
-This includes named slots and so on.
-But at that point, you may be entering territory where it becomes more practical to just use the bare syntax of declarative shadow DOM... which you can also do with this package!
+This is just an abstraction over shadow DOM, so anything you can do with shadow DOM, you can do with `slottedContent`, including named slots and so on.

+But at the point you're taking full advantage these additional features, you may be entering territory where it becomes more practical to just use the bare syntax of declarative shadow DOM... which you can also do with this package!

 ---